onlyjackfrost/ab-testing/src/design.md

 - cost less(no service cost, no data transfer cost)
 - no need to wait before analysis
 Cons:
-- the performance might not as good as using duckdb
+- the performance of a single execution may not be as good as that of DuckDB.

 ### AB Testing
 There are two topic we can discuss about AB testing: